 Employers knew nothing apart from the basic details on age, residency, education, and employment experience.
 Also, you could print out a batch and hand them out around town in one afternoon if you were looking for any sort of part-time or seasonal job.

 By the time we got to the 21st century, many applicants were sharing their resumes online.
+This was a giant leap forward for the history of the resume.

 Where possible, it made a lot more sense to email files to employers instead of printing a resume out, paying for postage, and hoping it arrived safely.